EARTH EQUITY

 x2

 Type 2 Diabetes affects incarcerated individuals at nearly DOUBLE the rate of those in the general US population.
+Chronic illness is violence enacted by the Prison Industrial Complex.

 Source: Andrew Wilper MD, MPH, et al. "The Health and Health Care of US Prisoners: Results of a Nationwide Survey"